vlorenzo/biblio-rag/docs/user-guide.md

 # User Guide

-This guide covers how to use RAG Unito's chat interface and manage document ingestion.
+This guide covers how to use Biblio RAG's chat interface and manage document ingestion.

 ## Using the Chat Interface